cs1302uga/cs1302-minesweeper-alpha/README.md

   method is assumed to have public visibility.
 Instance variables may be added, as needed, to keep track of object state.

-  * **`MinesweeperGame(String seed)`**: In this constructor,
-    you should read the contents of the file whose path is stored in `seed` and initialize variables, as needed, to setup the game according to the seed file configuration specified by the file.
+  * **`MinesweeperGame(Scanner stdIn, String seedPath)`**: In this constructor, you should intialize some of your instance variables and setup the game using the information in the seed file referred to by `seedPath`.

+    * You will probably want to create a separate method for reading the seed file.
+    * Take care that you assign `stdIn` to an instance variable and that you use that instance variable whenever you need to read from standard input.
+      Other than the initial assignment to that variable, you should not reassign it elsewhere in your code or you risk getting a zero on your project.

   * **`void printWelcome()`:** This method should print the welcome banner to standard output, as described earlier in